 Students in the online Master’s in Nonprofit Administration program must complete a capstone project.

-North Park University is accredited by the Higher Learning Commission (HLC).
+North Park University is regionally accredited by the Higher Learning Commission (HLC).

 Part of the Jesuit–affiliated Regis University, the College of Business and Economics incorporates Jesuit values and principles into the study of sound, contemporary business practices.
 Emphasizing a commitment to service and the promotion of the societal good, the College of Business and Economics offers a variety of undergraduate and graduate programs.
 Additionally, the College houses several centers, including the Innovation Center and the WELL Center, to promote growth and development in students and the community.